 General (scope, time limits)

 Preparatory phase: The preparatory phase (“phase préparatoire”) starts with the lodging of the application and lasts a maximum of 10 days in the case of a Dublin procedure, 21 days for other procedures.
-The purpose of the preparatory phase is to carry out the preliminary clarifications necessary to complete the procedure, in particular to determine the State competent to examine the asylum application under the Dublin III Regulation, conduct the age assessment – if the minority is doubted –, collect and record the personal data of the asylum seekers, examine the evidences and establish the medical situation.[1]
+The purpose of the preparatory phase is to carry out the preliminary clarifications necessary to complete the procedure, in particular to determine the State competent to examine the asylum application under the Dublin III Regulation, conduct the age assessment – where the applicant’s age is doubted –, collect and record the personal data of the asylum seekers, examine the evidences and establish the medical situation.[1]
 During the preparatory phase, a first interview is held mainly to determine whether Switzerland is competent to examine the merits of the asylum application (see Personal interview).[2]

 Cancellation and inadmissibility decision: On the basis of the findings in the preparatory phase, the SEM decides whether an application should be examined and whether it should be examined on the merits.
 For inadmissibility grounds see sections on Admissibility procedure, and in particular Dublin.